BIM Maturity Assessment

 Furthermore, each time the tool is used, assessment data, linked to the current project information, is outputted to a master spreadsheet.
 This data can then be used for analysis, aggregation and presentation.

 The tool has been validated through trials with our industry partners.
+The current web version of the tool can be found here.

 - Mott MacDonald